dfkaye/dev-links/2022/january.md

   + Prioritizing milestones over projects sharply reduces complexity (by reducing hard-and-fast planning) and increases team agility.
   > \[Milestones\] unlock project shaping, better handle exploration projects, encourage incremental design, improve teams, make engineering look good, and increase trust.
 + Tyler Hawkins (2021), **In defense of _Clean Code_: 100+ pieces of timeless advice from Uncle Bob** &#8594; https://dev.to/thawkin3/in-defense-of-clean-code-100-pieces-of-timeless-advice-from-uncle-bob-5flk
+    + Really, you should read this post about Robert Martin's *Clean Code* as it lays out all the advice without the code samples.

 ## Behavioral Programming